 Pena Nieto takes office as Mexico's president Saturday

-(CNN) -- Mexico's new leader had a message for U.S. officials as he toured Washington on Tuesday: Ties between the neighboring nations must go beyond the drug war.
+Mexico’s new leader has a message for U.S. officials as he heads to Washington this week: Ties between the neighboring nations must go beyond the drug war.

-"It is a mistake to limit our bilateral relationship to drugs and security concerns," the president-elect wrote.
-"Our mutual interests are too vast and complex to be restricted in this short-sighted way."
+“It is a mistake to limit our bilateral relationship to drugs and security concerns,” the president-elect wrote in an editorial published by the Washington Post on Friday.
+“Our mutual interests are too vast and complex to be restricted in this short-sighted way.”

 A crackdown on cartels was a hallmark of outgoing President Felipe Calderon’s six-year tenure, and the United States voiced its support, offering $1.6 billion to aid in the fight.

-Pena Nieto said Tuesday that his government will focus more on reducing violence, but he's offered few specifics about that approach.
+Pena Nieto has said he plans to focus more on reducing violence, but he’s offered few specifics about that approach.